SCANA shareholders approve sale to Dominion Energy after airing problems with management

 A few hundred people in the small convention hall began clapping.

-The conflict was clear: These were investors who wanted what was best for their investments, which have dwindled month by month since SCE&G’s nuclear project was called off.
+The conflict was clear: Shareholders were torn between what was best for their investment versus what was best for their power bills.

 When the company abandoned its plans to expand the V.C.
-Summer nuclear power plant last year, it was worth billions more.
+Summer nuclear power plant in Fairfield County, it was worth billions of dollars more.
 Its shares have sunk more than a third since, as lawmakers have ordered a temporary rate cut and regulators navigate a contentious environment.

 But they also understood the roots of backlash.